 For all Cyclers, it helps you get to know your body even better!
 Did you know that your libido (sex drive) increases before and during ovulation?
 Sex drive is also a telltale of your overall health, where you may not be ‘in the mood’ as often if you are not feeling well, sleeping poorly, etc.

 We count all your data points per calendar day, meaning from midnight to midnight.
-This means that, if you have had sex at 11 pm (23.00) you will log it for that day.
-If you had sex after midnight, you will then add the sex data for the following day.
+This means that if you have had sex at 11 pm (23.00), you will log it for that day.
+If you had sex after midnight, you would then add the sex data for the following day.

-Remember that you can always alter and add data for prior days by clicking on any day in the Calendar view, or swiping left/right in Add data view.
+Remember that you can always alter and add data for previous days by clicking on any day in the Calendar view, or swiping left/right in Add data view.